 3.1.5 sensor node [ITU-T Y.2221]: A device consisting of sensor(s) and optional actuator(s) with capabilities of sensed data processing and networking.

 3.1.6 ubiquitous sensor network [ITU-T Y.2221]: A conceptual network built over existing physical networks which make use of sensed data and provide knowledge services to anyone, anywhere and at anytime, and where the information is generated by using context awareness.

+3.1.7 USN middleware [ITU-T Y.2221]: A set of logical functions to support USN applications and services.

 Terms defined in this Recommendation